-11.1 .
+11.1.
 Educatio n around the World

 1. the major factors affecting education systems throughout the world?

+a.
 Resources and money

 b.
 Student interest

 c.
 Teacher interest

 d.
 Transportation

 2. nations that are top-ranked in science and math have in common?

+a.
 They are all in Asia.

 b.
 They recruit top teachers.

 c.
 They spend more money per student.

 d.
 They use cutting-edge technology in classrooms.

 3. Informal education

 a.
 Describes when students teach their peers

 b.
 Refers to the learning of cultural norms

 c.
 Only takes place at home

 d.
 Relies on a planned instructional process

-4. from classmates that most students buy lunch on Fridays is an example of Cultural transmission
+4. Learning from classmates that most students buy lunch on Fridays is an example of

+a.
+Cultural transmission

 b.
 Educational access

 c.
 Formal education

 d.
 Informal education

-TTI C

-5. adian Charter of Rights and Freedoms was an impetus for Access to education
+5. The Cana dian Charter of Rights and Freedoms was an impetus for

+a.
+Access to education

 b.
 Average spending on students

 c.
 Desegregation of schools

 d.
 Higher salaries for teachers

 11.2 .
-Theoreti ical Perspectives on Education
+Theoreti cal Perspectives on Education

 6. Which of the following is not a manifest function of education?

-a.
 Cultural innovation

 b.
 Courtship

 c.
 Social placement

 d.
 Socialization

-7. eeory of education focuses on the ways in which education maintains the status quo?
+7. Which th eory of education focuses on the ways in which education maintains the status quo?

 a.
 Critcal sociology

 b.
 Piaget's theory

 c.
 Functionalist theory

 d.
 Symbolic interactionism

-8. eory of education focuses on the labels acquired through the educational process?
+8. Which th eory of education focuses on the labels acquired through the educational process?

 a.
 Critical sociology

 b.
 Feminist theory

 c.
 Functionalist theory

 d.
 Symbolic interactionism

 9. m describes the assignment of students to specific education programs and classes on of test scores, previous grades, or perceived ability?

-a.
 Hidden curriculum

 b.
 Labelling

 c.
 Self-fulfilling prophecy

 d.
 Tracking